GistNoesis/Wisteria/README.md

 You will learn to generate synthetic datasets, train the models, export them for use inside a browser.

 ## Requirements :
--Ubuntu (other OS will need some adaptation)
+- Ubuntu (other OS will need some adaptation)

--ffmpeg
+- ffmpeg

--fluidsynth
+- fluidsynth

 Noise downloaded from https://people.xiph.org/~jm/demo/rnnoise/